Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume

 We present the analysis of the THC rank with respect to CCSD(T) values for $\epsilon_{\mathrm{trunc.}}$ in Table~\ref{tab:sample-data}.
 Notably, we observe an increase of the 1-norm as a function of the THC rank while still maintaining a sub-milliHartree CCSD(T) correlation energy error for nearly all cases.
 These results establish that the lowest possible rank is $M = 160$, which meets the target error threshold of $0.3\,\mathrm{mE_h}$.

 With the rank now fixed, we set out to find the number of bits for the precision of the Alias Sampling state preparation and Givens rotations, $\aleph$ and $\beth$.
 In Figure~\ref{fig:heatmap}, we present a 2D heat map of CCSD(T) correlation energy error defined with respect to $\aleph$ and $\beth$.
 Similar to prior art, we observe a non-trivial oscillatory behavior in the CCSD(T) correlation energy error.
-To ensure an error threshold of less than $0.3\,\mathrm{mE_h}$ is met, we choose $(\aleph,\beth)=(13,13)$.
+To adhere to the error threshold of 0.3 mEh, we select the bit precision parameters $(\aleph,\beth)=(13,13)$.
 This choice is confirmed by the DMRG results, where the error to the correlation energy introduced by the BLISS-THC procedure is $0.08\,\mathrm{mE_h}$ for a bond dimension of 1500.
 For details on the DMRG results, we would like to refer the reader to Appendix~\ref{sec:dmrg}.